Oceana PARC Retirement Residence

 Thermal bridges occur where balconies, parapets, canopies, rooftop equipment and other structural elements penetrate the building envelope.
 Like cooling fins, these penetrations draw heat from interior concrete and structural steel through the insulated envelope, dissipating it into the exterior.
 In addition to increasing energy use, carbon emissions and costs, thermal bridges chill the interior side of structural penetrations.
 This creates an environment for condensation and mold growth, and results in uncomfortably cold floors adjacent to balconies — an issue of particular significance for retirement residences.

 Of Oceana PARC’s 199 residential living units, 181 include balconies, which are insulated using Isokorb® structural thermal breaks in the same manner as the Cedar Springs PARC and Westerleigh PARC balconies.
-However, Oceana PARC presented additional thermal bridging concerns at its parapets, which the PARC team mitigated by installing new Isokorb® Type CPA structural thermal breaks engineered for concrete parapet-to-roof-slab connections.
+However, Oceana PARC presented additional thermal bridging concerns at its parapets, which the PARC team mitigated by installing new Isokorb® structural thermal breaks engineered for concrete parapet-to-roof-slab connections.

 Insulating structural penetrations through the building envelope